 How Search Engine Marketing Works

 Search Engine Marketing is also known as pay-per-click (PPC) marketing.
 However, paid advertising on Google isn’t as simple as saying, “I want to pay X for every click.”
 SEM revolves around the keyword auction process.

 Search engine marketers bid on specific keywords to have their ads show up when potential customers search for those keywords on Google.
-Unfortunately that in your industry alone, for example, you’re not the only business out there who wants clicks from people searching for what you’re selling.
+Unfortunately that in your industry alone, for example, you’re not the only business out there that wants clicks from people searching for what you’re selling.
 To make sure that your ads are seen, you have to outbid the competition.

 The Keyword Auction Process

 The keyword auction process is more or less like any other auction you’re familiar with.
 Basically, you pick the keywords on which you want to run ads and enter the maximum amount you are willing to pay for a click.
 That maximum amount is your “bid” for that keyword.

 When someone searches for queries that include one of your target keywords, The search engine compares all of the bids on that keyword and decides what order ads are displayed to users depending on their maximum bid AND the quality of their ads.

 Google also takes the relevance and quality of your ads into account when deciding where your ad will rank.
 They also take into account how well your ads and landing page match the intent of a search.
 So, if you manage to create high-quality ads, you can potentially rank higher than your competitors and pay less per click as well!